 4 Ways To Manage Your Sales Team Like You’re In The FIFA World Cup

-This is one of the most exciting times of the year.
-Not only is the weather (finally) getting better, but the FIFA Women’s World Cup is offering so many fun and competitive games.
+The FIFA Women’s World Cup brings forth one of the most exciting times of the year.
+Not only is the weather (finally) getting better, but the World Cup offerings so many fun and competitive games.
 As I watch the games, I can’t help but correlate to how several World Cup soccer coaching principles apply to sales.
 For instance, most teams have a bona fide superstar like Abby Wambach or Alex Morgan, and others who are integral to the overall success of the team.
-What makes these stars shine is their ability to consistently rise up to the challenge.
+What makes these stars shine is their ability to rise to the challenge consistently.

 But what’s the trick?
 A superb coach who knows how to get the most out of every player on the team.